aayars/py-noisemaker/docs/composer.rst

 Each preset may need to reuse values, or tweak a value which was already set by a parent.
 To facilitate this, presets have an optional bank of settings which may be plugged in and overridden as needed.

 Reusable settings are modeled in each preset's ``settings`` dictionary.
-Extending a preset inherits this dictionary, allowing preset authors to override or add key/value pairs.
+Layering inherits this dictionary, allowing preset authors to override or add key/value pairs.
 This is a free-form dictionary, and authors may stash any arbitrary values they need here.

 .. code-block:: python